 This is one of the most common substances used in the world.

-For finishes, polyurethane usually coast many different materials along with items such as furniture.
+For finishes, polyurethane usually coats many different materials along with items such as furniture.

 You’ll find polyurethane in paints as it provides a shiny, smooth finish.

 Although not used as a finish or coating for every product, it is certainly the most popular.

 It should be noted that both products contain many similar elements.

 Plus, the basic features of both are nearly the same as well.
 Both provide a strong, resilient finish that resists impacts, chipping, and the like.